jetstyle/styletto/README.md

 Changelog
 =========

+### 0.4.3 What's new:
+    - You can now add LESS variables and imports same way as stylus ones.

 ### 0.4.2 What's new:
     - Fixed possible bug with linked object send as config for styletto.
 Now it's properly unlinking configs before .changing them.